 So maybe you ask, how can a “bran stripped”pearl barley still contain beta-glucan?

 Evidence-based answer: While in some other grains, the fiber is only found in the outer bran layer, the Beta-glucan soluble fiber is found throughout the entire barley kernel.

 Isn’t this amazing?

-Besides of this barley risotto there are many other ways to increase your barley consumption.
+Besides of this risotto there are many other ways to increase fiber in your diet.
 Here are 3 suggestions: